r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 The toolchain and libraries are built using a modified version of [MXE](https://mxe.cc/), which is available [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/toolchain_libs/mxe).
-The build is run on a Linux machine, so it involves building a GCC10/MinGW-W64/UCRT cross-compilation toolchain, cross-compiling a large number of libraries needed by R and R packages, and then building also a native compiler toolchain so that R and R packages can be built natively on
+The build is run on an x86_64 Linux machine, so it involves building a GCC10/MinGW-W64/UCRT cross-compilation toolchain, cross-compiling a large number of libraries needed by R and R packages, and then building also a native compiler toolchain so that R and R packages can be built natively on